DimitrisDavidGerokonstantis/intelliq/README.md

 ##  Features
 Our application offers the user an extensive UI (frontend) where he/she can choose a questionnaire, answer it and also
 check details about a specific questionnaire.
 We have also developed an interactive user interface for the admin of the
-system, where he/she can create new questionnaires (or uplaod them directly in a JSON format), and perform other
+system, where he/she can create new questionnaires (or upload them directly in a JSON format), and perform other
 administrative actions (healthcheck, reset the system, reset answers of a specific questionnaire etc -more details in the
 README file of the frontend).
 We have also developed a CLI tool, that the administrator can use to perform all of these
 actions, using CLI commands.
 Our project provides documentation done with Visual Paradigm and Postman and both the API and
 the CLI have been tested.

 ##  Programming Languages/Frameworks used